Joy-less/Embers/Source/Embers/Documentation.md

 object.methods
 	Returns an array containing a symbol for the name of each method in a given object.

+object.is_a?(module)
+	Returns true if the object is an instance of the module.

+object.instance_of?(module)
+	Returns true if the object is an instance of the module or a module that inherits from it.

 instance.attr_reader(instance_variable_name)
 	Creates an instance method called "{the given name}" which returns the given instance variable.